Trivaxy/trivaxy.github.io/src/posts/nutcracker-pt1.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
  once we've reached 8,   ^
- we'll wrap around to 9
+ we'll wrap around to 0 next
 ```

-Even though the state space is 10 numbers, the step size of `c` means you will never see odd numbers.
-Because `m` can divide `c`, it means you can *always* keep moving forwards by `c` until you exactly hit `m` and wrap around back to 0.
+Even though the state space is 10 numbers, the step size of `2` means you will never see odd numbers.

 The only way to actually reach the other states is changing the initial starting seeds, and if you do, you'll notice that you actually have 2 distinct possible loops for this LCG:
 ```